dividab/uom/README.md

 ## API

 The API is divided into modules, where each module contains functions that operate on a type that is exported from that module.
-For example the `Amount` moudle exports the type `Amount.Amount` and has functions like `Amount.plus()`.
+For example the `Amount` module exports the type `Amount.Amount` and has functions like `Amount.plus()`.

 ### Amount